parth610/Sound-cloud-clone/README.md

 # Sound-cloud-clone

 This app has AWS storage setup to upload a song and album posters.
+Create new bucket on AWS and add the bucketname, accesskey and secret key in .env file.

 #### Clone this repo.
  * git push https://github.com/parth610/react-project.git